 India recently announced that the economy is expected to grow by 7.4% in 2014-15 against estimates of well below 6%.
 The economy grew 7.5% in the December 2014 quarter, higher than China's 7.3% making it the fastest growing major economy.

 However, the data has sent analysts and economists into a tizzy.
 This is because the government has used a new formula for calculating Gross Domestic Product (GDP).
-Although the new formula is in line with practices followed elsewhere in the world, this has resulted in growth rates revised upwards for two financial years gone by.
 This has pushed analysts to pull out calculators and rework their expectations for future growth.

 The Gross Domestic Product is a measure of the economy.
 It is calculated by adding the total investment, spending - private as well as government - and net exports.
 However, your spending is somebody else' income.
 So, the GDP can be calculated by tallying the total income earned in the country or by adding up everybody's expenditure and investment.